pluxate/pluxate/README.md

 Right now, I'm learning C++ in school and teaching myself other languages/ways to think about code.

 I'm currently working on a project called "Cairn Routes", a website designed as a guidebook for the game Cairn and all the routes you can climb that the community has defined.
+(Sidenote, this is purely a personal project and it is in no way associated with The Game Bakers)

 <!--
 **pluxate/pluxate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.